facebookresearch/luckmatters/ssl/README.md

 ## Understanding Self-supervised learning (BYOL / SimCLR)

-The part of the repo covers the following two papers:
+This part of the repo covers the following two papers:

 [1] **Understanding Self-supervised Learning with Dual Deep Networks**